Veterinary Programs

 Program Details

-Carrington College’s Veterinary Assisting program is available at five locations in 6 states.
+Carrington College’s Veterinary Assisting/Veterinary Assistant programs are available at multiple locations in Arizona, California, Oregon and Washington.
+Program availability varies by location.
 To learn more about each location, explore their location pages.

-For comprehensive information on Carrington’s accreditation and approvals, visit carrington.edu/accreditation.
+For comprehensive information on Carrington College’s accreditation and approvals, visit carrington.edu/accreditation-and-approvals/.

 Upon completion of the Veterinary Assisting program, graduates will be able to: